olithink/OliThink/README.md

 OliThink(5) is a free and open source chess engine.

 One of the main aims was to create a strong engine with minimalistic and clear code.
+OliThink has no chess knowledge except mobility.
 The size of the source code has never exceeded 50kByte.
-Everything in the code is unique, there is no copy of other engines other than inspiration.
+Everything in the code is unique, there is no copy of other engines.

 In order to play chess a chess GUI like xboard, cutechess, arena etc. is necessary.
 OliThink understands CECP (xboard).